8.4 Promoting culture and cultural participation

 The Free Educational Visits for Schools Scheme offers qualifying primary, secondary and special needs school groups free visits to certain Heritage Sites under the Office of Public Works.

 Facilitating young people's access to cultural environments by removing geographical constraints.

-One of the five pillars of Realising Our Rural Potential - Action Plan for Rural Development (Department of Rural and Community Development, 2017) is Fostering Culture and Creativity in rural communities.
+One of the five pillars of Realising Our Rural Potential - Action Plan for Rural Development is Fostering Culture and Creativity in rural communities.
 The Pillar’s Key Objectives include:

 - Increase access to the arts and enhance cultural facilities in rural communities

 - Further develop and enhance culture and creativity in rural Ireland through the establishment of culture teams and creativity hubs as part of the Creative Ireland programme.

 - Progress reports on the Action Plan for Rural Development are produced every six months.